Samson’s mother, unnamed wife of Manoah, was minding her own business when an angel told her she would have a son.

 Oh, the pride she must have felt when she found out not only was she to have a child, but that he would be a lifetime Nazarite.
 What an honor to be bestowed on her, to be given the responsibility of raising a man of God.
 I imagine she likely had an image of what this son would be like, a meek and mild man, obedient and godly.

 But while Samson was indeed, a man of God, He was also an impulsive, strong willed young man with a violent temper and a weakness for the ladies.

-Samson’s mother did everything she could to raise a godly son.
-She had such high hopes for him.
-How disappointed she must have been to see him chasing after a pagan woman and behaving in such a crass and vile manner.
+How Samson’s mother must have prayed for him during his growing up years.
+How she must have tried her best to lead him in the right direction.
+And how disappointed she must have been to see him chasing after a pagan woman and behaving in such a crass and vile manner.

-But in Judges 14:4 we’re told, “But his father and mother did not know that it was of the LORD—that He was seeking an occasion to move against the Philistines.
+But note what it says in Judges 14:4, “But his father and mother did not know that it was of the LORD—that He was seeking an occasion to move against the Philistines.
 For at that time the Philistines had dominion over Israel.”

 God needed a man with strength who wasn’t afraid of the Philistines.
 The very areas where Samson was weakest, God was able to use as strengths in order to help free the Israelites from the Philistine oppression.

 While Samson’s mother likely felt discouraged by his choices, perhaps even blaming herself, wondering if she had failed her son and that’s why he turned out the way he did, she wasn’t to blame.
 God knew that Samson had a weakness for pagan women and a violent temper, and God used those for his glory.